LIVE ANIMALS added TO PCC VILLAGES

 • Mike Foley

-Mike Foley, who also goes by his Sāmoan and Hawaiian name Mikaele, first visited the Polynesian Cultural Center on his way home from serving for 2.5 years in the Samoa Mission.
-A few months later, he returned to Laie to enroll at the Church College of Hawaii, and also got a student-job at the Center.
-He has worked intermittently at the Center ever since, 60-ish years, including about 25 years full-time in marketing communications, PR and advertising.
-During the earliest of those years, he met and married Sally Ann McShane, a beautiful young Hawaiian dancer (who came to Laie in 1963).
+Mike Foley, who also goes by his Sāmoan and Hawaiian name Mikaele, first visited the Polynesian Cultural Center on his way home from serving for 2.5 years in the Latter-day Saint Samoa Apia Mission.
+A few months later, he returned to Laie to enroll at the Church College of Hawaii and also got a student job at the Center.
+He has worked intermittently at the Center ever since, now more than 60-ish years, including about 25 years full-time in marketing communications, PR and advertising.
+During the earliest of those years, he met and married Sally Ann McShane, a beautiful young Hawaiian dancer (who came to Laie from Waimalu in 1963; her motherʻs Hawaiian ancestors come from the Big Island).
 They raised their family in Laie and still live there.

 View all posts